10 Best Home Warranties of 2018

 Home warranties are ideal for homeowners who are not in a financial position to cover the unexpected costs of repairs or replacements of home systems or appliances.
 With a predictable payment schedule and minimal premiums, having a home warranty makes it easier to finance repairs or replacements.
 Instead of having to find and communicate with contractors, the home warranty company takes care of it.

 When selecting a home warranty provider, consider the balance between the items that are specifically covered, the limit on what the home warranty company will pay out, the cost of general service, and the average deductible cost.
 If the basic premium is very low, then the deductibles will likely be very high, and only a limited number of items will be covered.
 Companies that offer customized deductibles are highly recommended, so you only have to pay for the systems and appliances you actually own.
+A good resource for finding a reputable home service contract provider is the National Home Service Contract Association (NHSCA), a non-profit member organization that gathers multiple vetted home warranty providers in one place.

 Before finalizing a home warranty agreement, look at the fine print.
 Take into consideration the appliances or systems that are covered, the contractor pool, and whether there are any financial restrictions on coverage.
 Check that the company has a solid reputation, and be sure to research their customer service and claims history.